You are reading part II of all my psychoanalytic writings. There is a part I and part III.

-I strongly encourage you to read my previous post on Lacan before you start this one (hyperlinked again here).
+I strongly encourage you to read my previous post on Lacan before you start this one.
 This is because it provides the foundations for everything that I will be talking about in this post.
 But in case you are lazy, I will summarize and refresh some of the ideas that I had introduced.
-This post is also significantly longer than average (around 6000 words).
 I tried my best to make it digestible.

 In my last post, I introduced the fundamentals in the ways which the subject must “give up” on some of their desires in order to become a subject who is always wounded and incomplete.
 The subject begins from the mirror stage and moves from the ideal-ego to their ego-ideal as their experiences are mediated through symbolic laws which functions like a filter.
 I gave many pedagogical examples of how this symbolic filter works, such as the employee’s subjectivity and how they are represented by their company or institution (filter), yet their employee identity is not who they really are in their private lives.
 In the same way, the words we use to represent ourselves through language is not who we really are, but the becoming subjectivity that is never complete.
 The speaking subject who can only express themselves through language (i.e. “I am X”) is never “whole” and complete.
 Thus, subjectivity is always “split” because they are filtered through the symbolic laws that they must always conform to.
 Identity and subjectivity is a wound that can never be healed because one is always already a speaking subject who is divided by what they can and cannot desire.
 In turn, this produces the “split subject” who must always share a relationship with the filter of the symbolic “Other” (super ego / unconscious mind).